jonaprieto/logic-cm0845/lab2/README.md

 ```Haskell
 Prelude>:load PCNF.hs
 ```
-then try the following example.
+then try the following examples, the main method is `pcnf`, this method gives the prenex conjunctive normal form.

 ```Haskell
 Prelude> let x = Var 1